lemonbob/iMpress/README.md

 1. create an ES6 module and import the impress class

-2. import {IMPRESS} from "./impress.js";
+2. import {IMPRESS} from "./impress.min.js";

-3. create your impress component as an extension of the IMPRESS class with options for data,mixins, and observers.
+3. create your impress component as an extension of the IMPRESS class with properties for data.
+You can also define mixins and observers.
 The only requirement is that your class has a name property.
-The template is option, but will server as the component's markup.
+The template is also optional, but will server as the component's markup.
 This is reactive, allowing for server side rendering and conditional component rendering.
 Templates are almost pure 100% valid HTML, unlike Vue2/3 with their pseudo markup and directives or React with it's JSX. (see below for templates).

 4. impress takes the template as a template literal string

 All components methods are declared on the prototype of the class, including observer and lifecycle methods.
 All methods can be asynchronous.
-Asynchronous lifecycle methods will hold up the lifecycle of the component allowing full server side control over component creation and destruction.
-Observers are registered as an array of reactive data to observe.
+Asynchronous lifecycle methods will hold up the lifecycle of the component allowing full control over component creation and destruction.
+Observers are registered as an array of reactive data to observe on the in-built iDefine method.
 Slots are supported by HTML custom elements as standard in the shadowDOM (see MDN).
-Component scoped shadow root css style tags can be dynamic altered avoiding unnecesary bulky class switching and !important overrides.
+Component scoped shadow root css style tags can include dynamic data and props and altered reactively avoiding unnecesary bulky class switching and !important overrides.
+Reactive data is always defined in curly braces and specified data or props - e.g. {data.foo} / {props.bar}.
+Reactive data can also be dynamic e.g. {data[data.bar]} allowing data switching very easily, again this is not possible in Vue2/3

 ```
 let template = /*html*/`